nandabritto/Covid-19_vaccines/README.md

 ## Existing Features

++ The landing page image

-+ Callout image/logo - Depositphotos photo was used to call user attention to the website subject.
+Covid-19 vaccine bottles were used to catch user attention to the website subject.
 <img src="https://github.com/nandabritto/MS1/blob/eff4eb18f4495e61609198a76d83896ecd1dea4a/header.png">

 + Navigation Bar

-Allows users to easily navigate the site and to visit all the information.
+ Featured on all three pages, the full responsive navigation bar includes links to the Importance, Types and Efficacy page and is identical in each page to allow for easy navigation.
+The navbar has a sticky feature, so user can easily access any part of the website anytime.
+This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

 <img src="https://github.com/nandabritto/MS1/blob/eff4eb18f4495e61609198a76d83896ecd1dea4a/navbar%20(2).png">

-The navbar has a sticky feature, so user can easily access any part of the website anytime.

 + Importance page

+This section is divided into four sub-items and will be updated as new vaccines roll out.
-Divided into four sub-items, the user can navigate and get informed about:
+The user can navigate and get fully informed about:

    1. How are vaccines help our body fighting against diseases;